gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

 ![Flask and FastAPI Logo](/images/flask-to-fastapi.png){: .align-center}

-I recently decided to give FastAPI a spin by porting a production project written in Flask.
-FastAPI was very easy to pick up coming from Flask and I was able to get things up and running in just a few hours.
+I recently decided to give FastAPI a spin by porting a production Flask project.
+It was very easy to pick up FastAPI coming from Flask and I was able to get things up and running in just a few hours.

 The added benefit of automatic data validation, documentation generation and baked-in best-practices such as pydantic schemas and python typing makes this a strong choice for future projects.